Yugenero/Yugenero/README.md

 ---

-I'm primarily interested in **Fullstack Software Development and AI Engineering**, but my interest and expertise extend to anything software and tech adjacent.
+I'm primarily interested in **Fullstack Software Development and AI Engineering**, but my interests and expertise extend to anything software and tech adjacent.

 When I'm not working or programming I'm usually outside, in the gym, or reading.